 PROJECT

-Browse is Australia's largest untapped conventional gas resource.
+Browse is Australia's biggest undeveloped offshore gas resource.

 • 11.4 MTPA

-Project capacity LNG/LPG + domestic gas (100% of project)
+Project capacity LNG/LPG and domestic gas (100% of project)

 OVERVIEW

-Woodside, as Operator for and on behalf of the Browse Joint Venture (BJV), is proposing to develop the Calliance, Brecknock, and Torosa fields located approximately 425 km north of Broome in the offshore Browse Basin.
+Woodside, as Operator for and on behalf of the Browse Joint Venture (BJV), is proposing to develop the Calliance, Brecknock and Torosa conventional natural gas fields located in the offshore Browse Basin, approximately 425 km north of Broome, Western Australia.

 Read the fact sheet to find out more.